-GO1 Materials means documents, information and materials, including marketing materials, provided or made available by GO1 to the Partner for the purposes of this Agreement or used by GO1 in performing its obligations under this Agreement.
+Go1 Materials means documents, information and materials, including marketing materials, provided or made available by Go1 to you for the purposes of this Partner Agreement or used by Go1 in performing its obligations under this Partner Agreement.

-GO1 Policies means rules, policies, procedures, processes, guidelines, manuals and standards applying of GO1, as amended or varied from time to time.
+Go1 Policies means rules, policies, procedures, processes, guidelines, manuals and standards applying to Go1, as amended or varied from time to time.

 Intellectual Property Rights means all intellectual property rights, including the following rights:

-Initial Term means a period of three years from the date the Partner executes or accepts this Agreement.
+Initial Term means a period of three years from the date you execute or accept this Partner Agreement.

 Loss means any cost (including legal costs on a solicitor and own third party basis, whether incurred by or awarded against the relevant party), expense, loss, damage, charge or liability whether direct, indirect or consequential (including pure economic loss), present or future, ascertained, unascertained, actual, prospective or contingent, and including any such cost, expense, loss, damage, charge or liability that is incurred in connection with a Claim, including the defence or settlement of that Claim.

-Net Amount means Gross Amount, less (1) Taxes (including pursuant to clause 5); and (2) any other amount set out in an applicable Marketing Policy and (3) any amounts which GO1 is required to pay to a Content Provider, (4) any rebates, credits, charge-backs, refunds or similar offsets actually issued by Go1 for the Subscription.
+Net Amount means Gross Amount, less (1) Taxes (including pursuant to clause 5), (2) any other amount set out in an applicable partner marketing program and (3) any amounts which GO1 is required to pay to a Content Provider, (4) any rebates, credits, charge-backs, refunds or similar offsets actually issued by Go1 for the Subscription.
 The Net Amount is capped at a maximum of 15% of the Gross Amount.

-Partner means you, as the provider of distribution and referral services to GO1 pursuant to this Agreement.
-You agree to be the Partner when you sign GO1’s relevant registration form, paper-based Agreement, or by accepting the terms of this Agreement online at GO1’s website.
+Partner (or ‘you’, ‘your’) means you, as the provider of distribution and referral services to Go1 pursuant to this Partner Agreement

-Option means three x 1 year periods, immediately and consecutively succeeding expiry of the Term, (together, the Options), exercisable by GO1.
+Option means three (3) x one (1) year periods, immediately and consecutively succeeding expiry of the Term, (together, the Options), exercisable by Go1.

 Personal Information means information or an opinion about an identified individual, or an individual who is reasonably identifiable:

-Privacy Laws means all applicable statutes, regulations, by-laws, ordinances or subordinate legislation in force from time to time relating to the protection of Personal Information, privacy or data protection, including all national implementation legislation thereof in the relevant jurisdictions, including any laws that modify or replace any of the foregoing, including without limitation, to the extent applicable, the Privacy Act 1988 (Cth) and the Australian Privacy Principles in that Act, , and The General Data Protection Regulation (GDPR) (EU) 2016/679
+Privacy Laws means all applicable laws, regulations and regulatory guidance in force from time to time relating to or impacting privacy or the protection of Personal Information, privacy or data protection, including all national implementation legislation thereof in the relevant jurisdictions, including any laws that modify or replace any of the foregoing, including without limitation, to the extent applicable, the Privacy Act 1988 (Cth) and the Australian Privacy Principles in that Act, and The General Data Protection Regulation (GDPR) (EU) 2016/679.

 Receiving Party means a party who obtains or otherwise becomes aware of Confidential Information of the other party.